Monesh01/Custom-FCOS-Model/README.md

-# Custom FCOS Object Detector (From Scratch - Tensorflow & Keras)
+# Light Weight Custom FCOS Object Detector (From Scratch - Tensorflow & Keras)
 A lightweight, resource-aware implementation of the Fully Convolutional One Stage ( FCOS ) object detection framework built completely from scratch without pretrained Backbone using TensorFlow.

 ## Motivation
-This project was developed to understand and implement the FCOS object detection architecture from first principles, without relying on prebuilt detection frameworks.
+This project was developed to understand and implement the lightweight FCOS object detection architecture from first principles, without relying on prebuilt detection frameworks.

-Due to limited system resources (RAM, VRAM, GPU power and long training times), the model architecture and training strategy were carefully redesigned to remain stable, technical and trainable under the conditions and limitations.
+Due to limited system resources (RAM, VRAM, GPU power and long training times), the model architecture and training strategy were carefully redesigned for **3.25 million parameters** to remain stable, technical and trainable under the conditions and limitations.
 This project urges to sacrifice the stable over raw performance.